edgedelta/docs/docs/basic-onboarding.md

 ## Step 1: Access Edge Delta

-1. Navigate to [admin.edgedelta.com](https://admin.edgedelta.com/), and then click **Sign up**.
+1. Navigate to [app.edgedelta.com](https://app.edgedelta.com/), and then click **Sign up**.
 2. Complete the missing fields, and then click **Register**.
-You will be redirected to the **Welcome to Edge Delta** screen in the Edge Delta Admin portal.
+You will be redirected to the **Welcome to Edge Delta** screen in the Edge Delta App.

 ***

 ## Step 2: Deploy the Agent

-1. In the Edge Delta Admin portal, select your operating platform.
+1. In the Edge Delta App, select your operating platform.
 2. In **Enter Environment Tag**, enter a descriptive tag to explain where the agent will be deployed.
 3. Click **Continue**.
 4. Select a destination type to create an organization-level output to send data from Edge Delta.